 To avoid duplicating services attendant care is not available to individuals 21 and over receiving personal care under the Medicaid State Plan.
-Medicaid State Plan Personal Care Service is not available to individuals 21 and over who are receiving attendant care service because all of the tasks that may be provided under the Medicaid State Plan Personal Care Service.
+Medicaid State Plan Personal Care Service is not available to individuals 21 and over who are receiving attendant care service because all of the tasks that may be provided under the Medicaid State Plan Personal Care Service are also available under the attendant care service.